Legacy CEOs who simply slap a digital layer over an existing process are not disrupting.

 The Three Core Tech CEO Skills

-Here are my three thinking and doing differently elements that define what makes a tech CEO different!
+Here are my 3 ‘think and do differently’ elements that define what makes a tech CEO different:

 Businesses like Google, Facebook, and Amazon typically will not have a CIO or CTO.
 These businesses focus on building a platform and leveraging AI to build and maintain products.